Bushfires and other emergencies are a constant presence in the City of Wanneroo. Follow the steps below and ensure you are as ready as possible:

 Important documents and sentimental items

-- Passport, birth and marriage certificates and wills.
-Photocopy important documents or save them to a USB and store in your emergency kit.
+- passport, birth and marriage certificate and wills.
+Photocopy important documents or save them to a USB and store in your emergency kit

-- House, life, health and car licence and insurance documents.
+- house, life, health and car insurance documents and car license

 Food and water

-Don't forget to prepare for your pets as well
+Don't forget to prepare for your pets in your plan

 Having items put aside can increase self-reliance and decrease the stress and panic that can be overwhelming when faced with an emergency.
 If you do already have an emergency kit, make sure you check it over and ensure everything is up to date and working properly.